tocwex/slab/README.md

 # `%slab` #

-A tool for forming and managing portal digital organizations (PDOs), including multisig transactions and token launches.
+A tool for forming and managing syndicates, the building blocks of the web3 economy.

 ## Install ##